Police presence at Ihumātao 'over the top', contrary to Prime Minister's 'peaceful' claims

 "What happened to the halt to development, finding a solution and de-escalation by police?
 The higher police presence suggests the opposite."

-Snelgar, who works as defence lawyer in Manukau, has been providing legal advice and bearing witness at Ihumātao, along with a few dozen other legal professionals and students.
+Snelgar, who works in Manukau, has been providing legal advice and bearing witness at Ihumātao, along with a few dozen other legal professionals and students.

 He said he'd never seen any physical nor verbal abuse from protesters towards police.